ChrisAkridge/Cix/docs/Code Generation.md

 When a return value statement is found, the code generator first emits code to evaluate the expression.
 The resulting value of this expression would then sit at the top of the stack.

-If the return type is a primitive type or a pointer, code is emitted that pops it into a register.
+If the return type is a primitive type or a pointer (that is to say, 8 bytes or less), code is emitted that pops it into a register.
 Then, the stack is reset using `mov QWORD ebp esp`, an instruction pushes the return value from the register onto the stack, and the `ret` instruction is emitted.

 If the return type is a struct type, code is emitted to perform the following steps: